cjneely10/cjneely10.github.io/_posts/2019-08-23-MetaSanity-Demo-Running-PhyloSanity.md

 ---
-title: 'MetaSanity Demo part 1'
+title: 'MetaSanity Demo - Running PhyloSanity'
 date: 2019-08-23
-permalink: /posts/2019/08/MetaSanity-demo-part-1/
+permalink: /posts/2019/08/MetaSanity-Demo-Running-PhyloSanity/
 tags:
   - MetaSanity
   - demos
 ---

-**MetaSanity** is a software designed for easy generation of dynamic data analysis pipelines.
-The heart of the software is a queryable SQL database that allows fast and easy retrieval of data - in this case, gene annotations and other related genomic data.
+**MetaSanity** is a designed for easy generation of dynamic data analysis pipelines.
+The heart of the software is a queryable SQL database that allows fast and easy retrieval of genomic metadata - in this case, gene annotations and other related genomic data.

 Why should I use MetaSanity?
 ======
-**MetaSanity** provides two key benefits that make it a highly recommended tool for researchers.
+**MetaSanity** provides two key benefits for researchers.

 1. Customizable and scalable pipelines
 	1. Build an annotation pipeline from a variety of commonly used software packages.